pcottle/learnGitBranching/README.md

-git checkout -b newAwesomeFeature vim ./src/js/git/index.js # some changes grunt fastBuild # skips tests and linting, faster build
+git checkout -b newAwesomeFeature vim ./src/js/git/index.js # some changes yarn grunt fastBuild # skips tests and linting, faster build

 # after building you can open up your browser to the index.html
 # file generated and see your changes

 vim ./src/js/git/index.js # more changes
-grunt build # runs tests and lint
+yarn grunt build # runs tests and lint

 git commit -am "My new sweet feature!" git push